zhangxiann/personal-website/content/authors/admin/_index.md

 #   link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ""
+email: "zhangxian_tech@163.com"

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---

-I'm I am a master student at Harbin Engineering University with a major in Software Engineering.
+My name is Xian Zhang.
+I am a master student at [Harbin Engineering University](http://www.hrbeu.edu.cn/) (HEU) with a major in Software Engineering.
+I am fortunate to be supervised by Dr. [Yiran Shen](http://scholar.google.com/citations?user=793NrmoAAAAJ&hl=zh-CN), who taught me how to do research and write papers.
+I will finish my graduate study in June 2022.

+Prior to HEU,  I received the B.Eng degree in Software Engineering from Nanchang University.
+During that period, I learned a lot of basic knowledge about computer science and cultivated my interest in it.

-My research interests include computer vision, natural language processing, deep learning, and event stream.
-Currently, I am focusing on combination of deep learning and event streams.
+My research interests include Computer Vision, Natural Language Processing, Deep Learning, Intenet of Things, and event stream.
+Currently, I am focusing on event-based vision.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Xian_Zhang_resume.md" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV_Xian Zhang_HEU.md" "newtab" >}}resumé{{< /staticref >}}.